cjquines/sdcard/README.md

   - resuming sessions
   - maybe don't do the stack lol, just use an array and keep index
     - edit stacks, view stacks
-    - resort by "dissimilarity"
-      - length of comment, number of comments, length of sequence, number of warnings
 - header
   - saving queries
   - switching between saved queries